This site isintended forUS audiences only.

 Venous and Arterial Thromboembolism: See Boxed WARNINGS: Venous thromboembolic events (DVT and PE) and arterial thromboses (MI and CVA) are increased in patients treated with REVLIMID.
 Patients with known risk factors, including prior thrombosis, may be at a greater risk and actions should be taken to try to minimize all modifiable factors (e.g., hyperlipidernia, hypertension, smoking).
 Thromboprophylaxis is recommended and regimen is based on patients underlying risks.
 ESAs and estrogens may further increase the risk of thrombosis and their use should be based on a benefit-risk decision

-Second Primary Malignancies (SPM): In clinical trials in patients with MM receiving REVLIMID, an increase of invasive SPM notably AML and MDS have been observed.
-Monitor patients for the development of SPMs.
-Take into account both the potential benefit of REVLIMID and risk of SPMs when considering treatment.
+Second Primary Malignancies (SPM): In clinical trials in patients with MM receiving REVLIMID, an increase of hematologic plus solid tumor SPM, notably AML and MDS, have been observed.
+Monitor patients for the development of SPM.
+Take into account both the potential benefit of REVLIMID and risk of SPM when considering treatment

 Hepatotoxicity: Hepatic failure, including fatal cases, has occurred in patients treated with REVLIMID/dex.
 Pre-existing viral liver disease, elevated baseline liver enzymes, and concomitant medications may be risk factors.
 Monitor liver enzymes periodically.
 Stop REVLIMID upon elevation of liver enzymes.
 After return to baseline values, treatment at a lower dose may be considered